agrawpri/quote-generator/README.md

   the app on GitHub Pages which requires the built code checked in to git.
 So, I moved to using webpack.
 I learned a great deal about webpack plugins and configuration including generating source maps, using HTML templates, etc.
 - I initially developed the app with vanilla CSS, but then I stumbled upon Grommet, a React library for layouts and common components.
-Using the same, I was able to get rid of all my CSS and my app ended up just using Grommet stuff without much any ad-hoc CSS.
+Using the same, I was able to get rid of all my CSS and my app ended up just using Grommet without much ad-hoc CSS.
 - I also faced a few issues with react-router's BrowserRouter's compatability with GitHub Pages.
 I tried a lot of things and finally was able to fix it using HashRouter (see [this](https://stackoverflow.com/questions/71984401/react-router-not-working-with-github-pages/71985764#71985764)).